 How much do Fibre to the Curb plans cost?

-You can pick up an unlimited data plan with Fibre to the Curb internet for as little as $44.90 a month on the slowest NBN speed tier.
+Depending on your choice of provider, you can find some great deals on unlimited data FTTC NBN, across all available speed tiers.
 Data-capped plans are usually cheaper, but they’re not guaranteed to be so.
 Most providers have no additional charge on Fibre to the Curb plans, with plans usually ideal for all connection types.

 You should be able to connect to the four main NBN speed tiers through most providers on Fibre to the Curb, bar some exceptions like Telstra which only offers NBN 100 to FTTP and Hybrid Fibre Coaxial (HFC) customers.
 Unfortunately, you won’t be able to get NBN 250 or NBN 1000 on FTTC: these ultra-fast speeds are only possible with FTTP or HFC NBN.
 If you’d like to compare prices from across the four major speed tiers, see the table below.